-Your Cullman Bankruptcy Lawyers & Attorneys
+Cullman Bankruptcy Lawyers & Attorneys

-Call us today!
-(256) 686-5532
+Call us today at (256) 686-5532

 Filing Bankruptcy in Cullman

-Our Cullman bankruptcy lawyer will guide you through the process of filing for debt relief and discuss your options.
+Our Cullman bankruptcy lawyer can guide you through the process of filing for debt relief.
 Chapter 7 and Chapter 13 are generally the two types of consumer bankruptcy you can file.
-When you file a Chapter 7, all of your unsecured debts (except certain un-exempt debts such as child support and most student loans) get discharged or eliminated fairly quickly and easily.
-Usually the process takes about 3 month from filing to discharge.
-About a month after filing, there is a Meeting of the Creditors.
+When you file a Chapter 7, most of your unsecured debts get discharged or eliminated fairly easily.
+Usually the process takes about three months from filing to discharge.
+About a month after filing, there is a hearing called a Meeting of the Creditors.

 While it sounds intimidating, no creditors typically show up.
-There is usually no judge, either.
+There is no judge, either.
 At the hearing, a local attorney called the bankruptcy trustee normally administers the case and asks you a series of simple questions under oath at the hearing.
 Questions are simple such as your phone number and whether you listed all your property in the filings.

 For a Chapter 7, you must first qualify to file.
 To qualify, the average gross monthly income in your household for the previous six months must be below a number on an IRS chart for a family of your size in Alabama.
 The numbers on the charts change based on census data.
 If it is above the number, then you must pass something called a means test, which our local bankruptcy attorney can run for you.

-Our Cullman Bankruptcy Lawyers
+Bankruptcy Lawyers in Cullman

 Our Cullman bankruptcy lawyer charges $850.00 for the attorney fees in a Chapter 7 and the Bankruptcy Court charges a filing fee of $335.00.
-There are additional costs such as the fee for pulling your credit report ($30) and the fees for two online courses (each one takes about an hour to complete online or over the phone).
-The total costs for filing a Chapter 7 bankruptcy with us is between $1200 and $1260, depending on how you complete the online course requirements.
+There are additional costs such as the fee for pulling your credit report and the fees for two online courses (each one takes about an hour to complete online or over the phone).
+The total costs for filing a Chapter 7 bankruptcy with us is about $1280, depending on how you complete the online course requirements.

 Cullman County Bankruptcy Attorneys